-This led to her creation of Thrive Global, a company focused on ending the stress and burnout epidemic through sustainable practices to support performance, wellbeing and more.
+This led to her creation of Thrive Global, a company focused on ending the stress and burnout epidemic, particularly for working professionals, through sustainable practices to support performance, wellbeing and more.
 Her company impacts people and organizations around the world.

 Rest and employee wellbeing can be a competitive advantage.
 Arianna has been on a mission to help people and organizations reframe how they work and to encourage rest and wellbeing to truly help everyone in the organization THRIVE!

 How to determine if you have a career or a calling:

 1) Would you perform in your current role or position for free?

 If the answer is a big YES, then you’re in your calling.
 If NO, you’re in a career (and if the answer is worse, then you might just have a job).
 You can still have a great career even if you feel that it’s not something you’d do for free.
 However, your calling is absolutely something you’d do even if you never receive a penny (or two) for it.